North Korea tests suspected ICBM, splashes down near Japan

 Minutes after the North fired the missile, South Korea's military conducted a missile-firing test in response, the South Korean military said.

-South Korean President Moon Jae-in said the launch had been anticipated and that the government had been preparing for it.
-Moon said there was no choice but for countries to keep applying pressure and sanctions against North Korea.
+South Korea's Moon said the launch had been anticipated and the government had been preparing for it.
+There was no choice but for countries to keep applying pressure and sanctions against North Korea, he added.

 "The situation could get out of control if North Korea perfects its ICBM technology," Moon said, according to the Blue House after a national security council meeting.